rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Challenge Types

 Adds the value "ip" to the Identifier Type column in the Validation Methods list defined in Section 9.7.8 of {{I-D.ietf-acme-acme}} for the "http-01" and "tls-alpn-01" challenges.

-# Security Considerations

-Given the often short delegation periods for IP addresses provided by various service providers CAs MAY want to impose shorter lifetimes for certificates which contain IP identifiers.
-They MAY also impose restrictions on IP identifiers which are in CIDRs known to be assigned to service providers who dynamically assign addresses to users for indeterminate periods of time.

 # Acknowledgments